Tactile-electronics/WearableTechBadgeWorkshop/README.md

 Learn basics of wearable technology with microbits, sensors, Processing, simple electronics

-This is a workshop in progress, open to help from @jackie1050 and @Laura_pullig
+This is a workshop in progress, open to help from @jackie1050 and @Laurapullig

 ### Structure
 I think now the structure of the workshop could be: